droidkid/leveldb/README.md

 $ git submodule update --init

 # build and run benchmarks
+# Runs 2 tests - insert 5M keys in random distribution, zipf distribution
 $ ./run_benchmarks.sh

-# Use jupyter notebook to open plot_benchmark.ipynb and see results.
+# Use jupyter notebook to open and run plot_benchmark.ipynb to see results.
-# Make sure LOG_METRICS is set to 1 in mod/config.h
+# Make sure LOG_METRICS is set to 1 in mod/config.h (It is by default)
 $ jupyter notebook
 ```